Hollywood vs. Gamers: The Call of Duty Director Irony

 Does Peter Berg still consider gamers weak?

-The director has not addressed his past comments since being announced as the director of the Call of Duty movie, so it is difficult to gauge a shift in his perspective.
-The lack of comment means his old remarks remain a current point of reference for fans.
+The director has not addressed his past comments since being announced as the director of the Call of Duty movie.
+The lack of clarification means his old remarks remain a point of reference for fans.

 Why are fans upset about the director's choice?

-The outrage stems from the fact that the person entrusted with adapting the series openly mocked gamers in the past, calling into question the respect for the source material and the community that upholds it.
+The outrage stems from the fact that the person entrusted with adapting the series openly mocked gamers in the past, raising concerns about a lack of respect for the source material and the community that upholds it.

 When will the Call of Duty movie be released?

-The theatrical release of the Paramount and Activision production is scheduled for 2028.
+The theatrical release of the Paramount and Activision production is currently scheduled for 2028.